Banded Dumbbell Bench Press (How-To & Benefits)

 A person doing calisthenics outside

-First of all, with a regular dumbbell bench press, you already have to be more conscious of your coordination to raise both weights at the same time and at the same speed.
+In my experience with a regular dumbbell bench press, you already have to be more conscious of your coordination to raise both weights at the same time and the same speed.

 That slight imbalance can then help to further activate more secondary muscles to help stabilize the movement.